SentinelOne (S)

 14. Is Now The Time To Buy SentinelOne?

-SentinelOne’s price-to-sales ratio based on the next 12 months is 6.3x.
+SentinelOne’s price-to-sales ratio based on the next 12 months is 5.8x.
 Looking at the software landscape right now, SentinelOne trades at a pretty interesting price.
-For those confident in the business and its management team, this is a good time to invest.
+If you believe in the company and its growth potential, now is an opportune time to buy shares.